 The Manchester campus has 10 different places that serve food and drink dotted about its various buildings.
 These range from small cafes serving barista coffees and sandwiches, to canteens serving main meals, soups and salads.
 It’s also home to the Student Union building, which has its own bar, pub, shop and plenty of seating space.

 All buildings at MMU are fully accessible to those with mobility issues.
-Disabled car parking spaces can be booked in advance, and there is also on-street disabled parking around the campus.
+Car parking spaces can be booked in advance, and there is also on-street disabled parking around the campus.
 Hearing loops are available in lecture theatres.
 If you have any specific enquires, call the university on 0161 247 1565.

 Housed in what was, in less-enlightened times, the city’s Deaf and Dumb Institute, the décor at this bar, restaurant and music venue is just as quirky as its name.
 The beautiful building has been restored to its former glory and is situated right in the heart of the Manchester Met campus.
 Expect a great atmosphere, vegan food and classic cocktails.